Balaje/Summation-by-parts/README.md

 \end{align*}
 $$

-The material properties, i.e., the Young's modulus and the Poisson's ratio are set to be $E = 1.0$ units and $\nu = 0.33$, respectively.
+The material properties, i.e., the Young's modulus and the Poisson's ratio, are $E = 1.0$ units and $\nu = 0.33$, respectively.
 The density of the material $\rho = 1.0$ units.
-The right hand side and the initial conditions are computed using the exact solution.
-The same material properties are assumed on both domains in all the numerical experiments.
-In addition, we apply homogeneous Neumann boundary condition on all the boundaries other than the interface.
+The right-hand side and the initial conditions are computed using the exact solution.
+The same material properties are considered on both layers.
+In addition, we apply homogeneous Neumann boundary conditions on all the boundaries other than the interface.

 ## Examples:

 ### Example 1:

-In this example we consider a vanilla straight line interface at $y=1$ which separates the two domains $[0,1] \times [0,1]$ and $[0,1] \times [1,2]$.
+In this example, we consider a vanilla straight-line interface at $y=1$ which separates the two domains $[0,1] \times [0,1]$ and $[0,1] \times [1,2]$.
 The boundary of the domain is parametrized by the following curves
 - Layer 1:
   - Left: $c_0(r) = [0, r+1]$
   - Bottom: $c_1(q) = [q, 1]$ (interface)